Azure/azure-storage-av-automation/README.md

 5. (Optional): See the additional configurations below to support larger scale and custom response

 ## Important notes
-* Blobs uploaded to the protected container are sent from the Function to VM through HTTP request inside the Virtual Network.
+* Blobs uploaded to the protected container are sent from the Function to VM through HTTPS request inside the Virtual Network.
 * Files potentially containing malware are saved locally by the VM for scanning.
 They're deleted afterwards.
 So be aware that the VM might be compromised.
 * The port number for the communication is hardcoded and can't be passed as parameter.
 * The ARM template deployment can take up to 10 minutes so be patience.